 Hampton Inn has long been my go-to road-hotel brand, but parent company Hilton‘s recent announcement that it is doing away with daily maid service has upended that.
-I stayed at four hotels on my recent trip through the northeast, and found a wide range in service and cleanliness, and noticed that hotels that cling to COVID as an excuse for failing to provide daily maid service tend to perform thoroughly inadequate cleaning otherwise as well.
+I stayed at four hotels on my recent trip through the northeast, and found a wide range in service and cleanliness.
+With the government paying people not to work, hotels (as well as other businesses) in many areas report having trouble finding people willing to work, and are cutting back on services like cleaning.
+I noticed that hotels that fail to provide daily maid service tend to perform thoroughly inadequate cleaning otherwise as well.
 My experiences are as follows:

 the good: The hotel has a convenient location off Exit 5 on the NJTP.

 the bad: Check-in was painfully slow.
 Breakfast was the same bowl of oranges that had been sitting out when I arrived the night before.